vector-of-bool/vector-of-bool.github.io/_posts/2017-08-12-partial-specializations.md

 }
 ~~~

-It works like this: We ask for a specialization of ``serialize`` for the type
+It works like this: we ask for a specialization of ``serialize`` for the type
 `T`.
 We leave the primary template undefined, so that an unsupported type just
 becomes a compiler error.
 Our library provides an array of basic definitions
 of ``serialize`` for many common types (``int``, ``float``, ``string``,